nstansbury/BeCSS/README.md

 Whilst there are are number of CSS patterns that attempt to address the issues with CSS class overuse and naming conventions, none of them really address the primary problem.

 ### The pattern
-"**Behavioural CSS**" addresses the overuse and naming issues around CSS classes as well their lack of semantic relevance, and ensures a clear separation of concerns in our code.
-The core premise is simply to be as lazy as possible and maximise the use of the browsers CSS engine by following two simple rule:
+"**Behavioural CSS**" addresses the overuse and naming issues around CSS classes as well their lack of semantic relevance, but also ensures a clear separation of concerns in our code.
+The core premise is simply to be as lazy as possible and maximise the use of the browsers' CSS engine by following two simple rules:

-### The rules
-This in practice, leads us to the two very simple rules in this pattern.
 1)	*JavaScript code should only ever describe the **behaviour and state** of the UI not its' visual appearance.*
-2)	*JavaScript code should never manipulate the class attribute on DOM elements*
+2)	*JavaScript code should never manipulate the class attribute on DOM elements to infer state*

 ### Describing UI state & behaviour
 So the obvious question then becomes how do we apply CSS selectors to DOM elements without using CSS classes - the simple answer is we use DOM attributes instead.